alvarobartt/understanding-resnet/README.md

 [Stackexchange: Pooling vs. stride for downsampling](https://stats.stackexchange.com/questions/387482/pooling-vs-stride-for-downsampling/387522)

-* Finally, the neural network ends with a global average pooling and a fully connected linear layer with 10 units that stand for the 10 classes of the CIFAR10 dataset.
+* Finally, the neural network ends with a global average pooling and a fully connected linear layer with 10 units that stands for the 10 classes of the CIFAR10 dataset.

 ---